The 12 Best National Parks on the East Coast to Explore

 New River Gorge National Park is one of the newest eastern national parks, and it is absolutely stunning.
 Ironically, the New River (the actual river) is one of the oldest in North America.
-Located in West Virginia, New River Gorge is the premier white water rafting spot on the East Coast.
+Located in West Virginia, this WV landmark is the premier white water rafting spot on the East Coast.

-The park is also loaded with hiking trails, fishing spots, rock climbing, and much more.
+The park also has hiking trails, fishing spots, rock climbing, and much more.
 Shrouded by the Appalachian Mountains, you'll be experiencing some of the most diverse ecosystems in the world here.

 What are the best things to do in New River Gorge National Park?